embive/embive/README.md

 When provided to the engine, the system call function will be called when the `ecall` instruction is executed.
 You can check more information about system calls in the `engine::SyscallFn` documentation.

+## Callbacks
+Callbacks are external interrupts executed by the interpreted code.
+These interrupts allow code to be ran more efficiently.
+As an example, a sleep/delay function can be implemented by using the `wfi` instruction, with the host enviroment then calling the callback after a given amount of time has passed.
+This way, no busy-looping is needed on the interpreted code.

 ## Features
 Check the available features and their descriptions below: